Nice: Port

 The main port of Nice is also known as Lympia port.
 This name comes from the Lympia spring which fed a small lake in a marshy zone where work on the port was started in 1745.
 Today this is the principal harbour installation of Nice – there is also a small port in the Carras district.
 The port is the first port cement manufacturer in France, linked to the treatment plants of the rollers of the valley of Paillon.
 Fishing activities remain but the number of professional fishermen is now less than 10.
 Nice, being the point of continental France nearest to Corsica, has ferry connections with the island developed with the arrival of NGV (navires à grande vitesse) or high-speed craft.
-The connections are provided by Corsica Ferries - Sardinia Ferries.
+The connections are provided by Corsica Ferries – Sardinia Ferries.
 Located in front of the port, the Place Cassini has been renamed Place of Corsica.

 Airport

 Nice Côte d'Azur Airport is the third busiest airport in France after Charles de Gaulle Airport and Orly Airport, both near Paris.
 It is on the Promenade des Anglais, near l'Arénas and has two terminals.
 Due to its proximity to the Principality of Monaco, it also serves as that city–state's airport.
 A helicopter service provided by Heli Air Monaco and Monacair links the city and airport.
-It is run by the ACA (Aéroports Côte d'Azur), which includes Cannes - Mandelieu Airport and La Môle – Saint-Tropez Airport.
+It is run by the ACA (Aéroports Côte d'Azur), which includes Cannes – Mandelieu Airport and La Môle – Saint-Tropez Airport.
 Public transportation into the city proper is serviced by the Tramway line 2 (T2).

 Rail

-The main railway station is Nice-Ville, served both by high speed TGV trains connecting Paris and Nice in less than 6 hours and by local commuter TER services.
+The main railway station is Nice-Ville, served both by high-speed TGV trains connecting Paris and Nice in less than 6 hours and by local commuter TER services.
 Marseille is reached in 2.5 hours.
 Nice also has international connections to Italy, Switzerland, Belgium, and Russia.
-Nice is also served by several suburban stations including Nice St-Augustin, Nice St-Roch and Nice Riquier.
+Nice is also served by several suburban stations including Nice St-Augustin, Nice St-Roch, Nice Pont-Michel and Nice Riquier.

-Nice is also the southern terminus of the independently run Chemins de Fer de Provence railway line which connects the city with Digne in approximatively 4 hours from the Nice CP station.
+Nice is also the southern terminus of the independently run Chemins de Fer de Provence railway line which connects the city with Digne in approximately 4 hours from the Nice CP station.
 A metro-like suburban service is also provided on the southern part of the line.